pcafstockf/JavaLib/README.md

 Your mileage may vary :-)

 As noted in the License.txt file...
-Files in this library are Copyright (c) 2014 Frank Stock and published under the MIT License *UNLESS* otherwise noted in an individual package and/or file.
+Files in this library are Copyright (c) 2014 Byte Lightning and published under the MIT License *UNLESS* otherwise noted in an individual package and/or file.
 NOTE that in some cases licenses and notices are at the package level (of the files).